 In Al-Anon and Alateen, members share their own experience, strength, and hope with each other.
 You will meet others who share your feelings and frustrations, if not your exact situation.
 We come together to learn a better way of life, to find happiness whether the alcoholic is still drinking or not.

 Al-Anon may be listed in the white pages of your local telephone directory.
-Cities with local information services are listed on our Web site.
-Many of those listed post meeting information on their Web sites.
+Many cities maintain a website and post meetings there.
 For meeting information in Canada, the US, and Puerto Rico you can call 1-888-4AL-ANON (1-888-425-2666) Monday through Friday, 8:00am to 6:00pm ET.

 Al-Anon and Alateen members are people just like you and many people who have been affected by someone else’s drinking.
 They are parents, children, spouses, partners, brothers, sisters, other family members, friends, employers, employees, and coworkers of alcoholics.
 No matter what our specific experience has been we share a common bond: we feel our lives have been affected by someone else’s drinking.

 It is your choice to speak or not during the meetings.
 Newcomers are welcomed to meetings, usually provided with literature and a local meeting list, and invited to listen and learn.
 Some meetings offer beginners’ meetings, specifically for newcomers.
 Members are available to answer questions before or after the meetings.